DIY Farmhouse Console Table

 using a jig to drill a pocket hole.

-Once your wood is cut, go on and make all of your pocket holes as well.
-You'll need 2 pocket holes in the end of each 40″ and 9.25″ 2x4s (so 4 total in each piece).
-It's kind of a tight fit to put 4 total pocket holes in each 5″ piece (2 at each end), but it is doable.
+Once the wood is cut, go on and drill all of your pocket holes (using a Kreg jig) as well.
+You'll need 2 pocket holes on the ends of each 40" and 9.25" 2x4s (so 4 total in each piece).
+It's kind of a tight fit to put 4 total pocket holes in each 5" piece (2 at each end), but it is doable.
 You can see the picture below to see how close we had to put them.

 side of the table before assembling.